gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 Let's start with the two types of exercise [DataCamp][datacamp] users will be most familiar with.
 The first is a ***multiple choice question*** that presents a question and asks the student to pick the correct answer from a list.
-As a previous post discussed, multiple-choice questions are most effective when their wrong answers probe for specific misconceptions on the student's part.
+Doing this might (in fact, should) require them to do more than just read and remember, and as a previous post discussed, multiple-choice questions are most effective when their wrong answers probe for specific misconceptions on the student's part.

+> Example: You are in `/home/repl`.
+Use `ls` with an appropriate
+> argument to get a listing of the files in the directory
+> `/home/repl/seasonal`.
+Which of the following files is *not* in
+> that directory?
+>
+> - `autumn.csv`
+> - `fall.csv`
+> - `spring.csv`
+> - `winter.csv`

-The second type of exercise is ***write and run***, in which the student has to write code that produces a specified output.
+The second type of exercise is **write and run**, in which the student has to write code that produces a specified output.
 When the code is submitted, we check its structure and/or output and give feedback.
+Write and run exercises can be as simple or as complex as the instructor wants.
+For example, it’s often enough with novices to simply ask them to call a function or method: experienced instructors often forget how hard it can be to figure out which parameters go where.

+> Example: the matrix M contains data read from a file.
+Using one
+> function or method call, create a matrix Z that has the same shape
+> as M but contains only zeroes.

-These exercises help students practice the skills they most want to learn, but writing good checks can be complicated: students can find very creative ways to get the right answer, and it's demoralizing to give them a false negative.
+**Write and run** exercises help students practice the skills they most want to learn, but writing good automated checks is hard: students can find very creative ways to get the right answer, and it's demoralizing to give them a false negative.

 ***Fill in the blanks*** is a refinement of ***write and run*** in which the student is given some starter code and asked to complete it.
 (In